 How to Make a Lab Created Diamond?

-It begins with a diamond seed in Chemical Vapour Deposition, commonly known as the CVD method.
+It begins with a diamond seed in Chemical Vapor Deposition, commonly known as the CVD method.
 The seed is placed in a sealed chamber, generally heated to around 800 degrees.
 Gas is then added into the chamber, where the carbon atoms are broken down.
 Lab-grown gems are more sustainable than mined diamonds.
 Diamonds created in an exceedingly researched laboratory take less house to supply than naturally mined gemstones setting that require substantial quality of land for mining.

-Using the CVD method, it usually takes a month or so to create a 1 Carat diamond.
+Using the CVD method, it usually takes a month or so to create a 1-carat diamond.
 Thus, the diamond produced is a high-quality one almost identical to the one mined naturally.

 Lab created diamond process for HPTP is slightly different.
 HPHT, or High-Pressure High Temperature, is the pioneer method of creating lab-grown diamonds.
 This method was developed in early 1950.
 Scientists use HPTP by simulating the method of natural diamond development in a lab.
 The process starts with placing a carbon material with a metal enzyme like iron, nickel, or cobalt.
 It is then subjected to excruciating high pressure and temperature that results in the production of diamond crystals.